-A student must accumulate a grade point average (GPA) of at least 3.0 to obtain a master’s degree at the University of Cincinnati.
-At least two-thirds of the minimum graduate credits for the degree must be at a level of B or higher.
+A student must accumulate a grade point average (GPA) of at least 3.0 at the end of each term to obtain a master’s degree at the University of Cincinnati.
+Students must also earn a “B-” or higher in all required courses and at least two-thirds of the minimum graduate credits for the degree must be at a level of B or higher.
 A doctoral student must maintain a grade point average (GPA) of at least 3.0 in all doctoral course work.
 Note: See your adviser or director.
 Programs establish minimum academic standards that may exceed the overall university standards provided above.

-Two quarters prior to the quarter in which a student anticipates graduating, the student should:
+Two semesters prior to the semester in which a student anticipates graduating, the student should:

 1. Confer with his or her program office staff;